ZhengZerong/DeepHuman/THUmanDataset/README.md

 ```
 Note that the generated SMPL mesh would be slightly different from the one we provided (see the figure below).
-This is because in the DoubleFusion capture system, the shape parameters are gradually optimized, and after each iteration of optimization, we add the delta translations to the previous SMPL vertices instead recalculating the vertex positions.
+This is because in the DoubleFusion capture system, the shape parameters are gradually optimized, and after each iteration of optimization, we add the delta translations to the previous SMPL vertices instead of recalculating the vertex positions.
 Consequently, rounding error accumulates as more and more frames are processed.

 ![shape_comparison](../assests/shape_comparison.png)